-The PLCB serves as the commonwealth’s responsible seller of wines and spirits, regulates Pennsylvania’s beverage alcohol industry, and promotes social responsibility and alcohol education, while maximizing financial returns for the benefit of all Pennsylvanians.
+The mission of the PLCB is to responsibly sell wine and spirits as a retailer and wholesaler, regulate the alcohol industry, promote alcohol education and social responsibility and maximize financial returns for the benefit of all Pennsylvanians.
 The PLCB regulates the manufacture, importation, sale, distribution and disposition of liquor, alcohol, and malt or brewed beverages in the commonwealth.
 The agency issues licenses to private individuals or entities that wish to engage in wholesale operations of beer, either as an importing distributor or as a distributor.
 The agency is also responsible for wholesale operations of wine and spirits, which licensees may pick up from state-operated Fine Wine & Good Spirits stores or licensee service centers or have delivered from PLCB distribution centers.

 The PLCB operates 904,000 square feet of warehouse space, the equivalent of 19 football fields, contracted with three privately held Pennsylvania distribution center companies.
 In fiscal year 2017-18, more than 17 million cases were shipped from these distribution centers.

-More than 600 Fine Wine & Good Spirits stores, including more than 90 Premium Collection stores and 11 licensee service centers, are leased from private landlords, infusing more than $52.2 million into the Pennsylvania economy.
-Nearly 94,000 wines and spirits are available at Fine Wine & Good Spirits stores, through the PLCB eCommerce website www.FineWineAndGoodSpirits.com, and via Special Order.
+More than 600 Fine Wine & Good Spirits stores, including about 100 Premium Collection stores and 11 licensee service centers, are leased from private landlords, infusing more than $52.2 million into the Pennsylvania economy.

 The PLCB's Bureau of Alcohol Education provides a comprehensive program to prevent underage and dangerous drinking, including:

-- Alcohol Education grants to reduce underage and dangerous drinking totaling more than $1 million each year, which are awarded to local partners in alcohol deterrence efforts;
+- Alcohol Education grants to reduce underage and dangerous drinking totaling about $1 million each year, which are awarded to local partners in alcohol deterrence efforts;

 - An annual poster contest for children in kindergarten through 12th grade;